Philip M.D. Grundy – Head of Catastrophic Injury

 Year of call: 1980Book BarristerDownload Details

-“Experienced catastrophic injury specialist who is increasingly noted for activity on high-value cases in the clinical negligence sphere.
-Handles delayed diagnosis of spinal injuries, cancers or other conditions.
-Also well known for work on amputation cases.”
+“Experienced catastrophic injury specialist who is increasingly noted for his activity on high-value clinical negligence cases.
+He handles delayed diagnosis of spinal injuries, cancers or other conditions.
+He is also well known for his work in amputation cases and has further experience in serious brain injury cases.”

 Strengths: “His attention to detail is excellent and his ability to command a conference involving the most eminent of experts is admirable.
 He also has a very mild-mannered and comforting nature, which is definitely needed in claims involving significant injuries and with sensitive medical issues.”